emem365/MazeRunner/README.md

 # MazeRunner

-A maze solver to find the shortestpath from start to end using Deep Q Learning
+A maze solver to find the shortest path from start to end using Deep Q Learning

 ## Getting Started